NYT names Hangzhou, Guizhou as top destinations

 Tourists walk on the Bai Causeway at the West Lake in Hangzhou, East China's Zhejiang province, April 4, 2015.
 Saturday was the first day of three-day-long holiday of Qingming Festival, or Tomb-sweeping Day.
 [Photo/Xinhua]

-Two regions in China were listed as the top "52 places to go" around the world by New York Times, ranked at No 16 and No 44, respectively.
+Two Chinese cities were listed as the top "52 places to go" around the world by New York Times, ranked at No 16 and No 44, respectively.